 Admission is highly competitive at Wake Forest University, a mid-sized private school in Winston-Salem, North Carolina.
-They accept only one-quarter of applicants and standards are high.
+They accept only one-fifth of applicants and standards are high.
 In fact, almost 70% of enrolled students finished in the top decile of their high school class.
-At a school that rejects three of every four applicants, every aspect of your application needs to shine.
+At a school that rejects four of every five applicants, every aspect of your application needs to shine.
 The Wake Forest supplemental essays are one such component.

 (Want to learn more about How to Get Into Wake Forest University?
 Visit our blog entitled: How to Get Into Wake Forest: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

-Wake Forest’s one required and two optional essay prompts are “very important” to the admissions process.
+Wake Forest’s one required and four optional essay prompts (which we highly recommend answering) are “very important” to the admissions process.
 Therefore, it is vital that all Demon Deacon applicants dedicate a significant amount of time to these short answer questions.
-Below are the Wake Forest supplemental essays for the 2022-23 admissions cycle along with our brainstorming/writing tips.
+Below are the Wake Forest supplemental essays for the 2023-24 admissions cycle along with our brainstorming/writing tips.

 1) Why have you decided to apply to Wake Forest?
 Share with us anything that has made you interested in our institution.
 (REQUIRED, max 150 words).